|

 BEHAVE—AD

-The BEHAVE—AD (Reisberg et al, 1987)
+The BEHAVE—AD (Reisberg et al,

-takes 20 minutes to administer by a clinician
+1987) takes 20 minutes to administer by a

-and was designed particularly to be useful in
+clinician and was designed particularly to be

-prospective studies of behavioural symptoms and
+useful in prospective studies of behavioural symptoms

-in pharmacological trials to document behavioural symptoms
+and in pharmacological trials to document behavioural

 in patients with Alzheimer's disease.
-The BEHAVE—AD
+The

-is the original behaviour rating scale in Alzheimer's
+BEHAVE—AD is the original behaviour rating

-disease.
-It is in two parts: the first part concentrates
+parts: the first part concentrates on symptomatology,

-on symptomatology, and the second requires a
+and the second requires a global rating of the symptoms,

-scale of severity.
-The domains covered are paranoid
+domains covered are paranoid

 and delusional ideation; hallucinations; activity

-disturbances; aggression; diurnal variation; mood; and anxieties
+disturbances; aggression; diurnal variation; mood; and

-and phobias.
+anxieties and phobias.

 MOUSEPAD

-The Manchester and Oxford Universities Scale for the Psychopathological
+The Manchester and Oxford Universities Scale for the

-Assessment of Dementia (MOUSEPAD) is administered to carers
+Psychopathological Assessment of Dementia (MOUSEPAD) is

-by an experienced clinician, and takes 15-30 minutes,
+by an experienced clinician, and takes 15-30

-most items being given a three-point severity
+minutes, most items being given a three-point

-score (Allen et al, 1996).
-The
+severity score (Allen et al, 1996).

-of psychiatric symptoms and behavioural changes in patients
+measurement of psychiatric symptoms and behavioural

 with dementia.